 There are many countries where medical systems are underdeveloped around the world, but Japan is in a very blessed environment compared to these countries.
 For example, in the Philippines about half of the population dies without seeing a doctor who has a doctor’s license.
 Its land pattern with many isolated islands is one cause, and telemedicine can improve this situation.

 So, If we focus on the educating doctors, human resources and medical staff to use digital health, medical care is expected to progress.

 In Japan, the medical system is very developed but they are dealing with a huge ageing population and that can get very expensive and unsustainable.
-To reach the next phase, Japan needs to shift from a hospital-centred to a decentralized care model.
+To reach the next phase, Japan needs to shift from a hospital-centered to a decentralized care model.

 The medical system needs to distribute its care system using more visiting care or home care models to reduce strain on hospitals.
 By using telemedicine software with good design, it will be more cost effective to monitor its aging population and provide better healthcare access for all.